gabriela-framework/gabriela/docs/README.md

 ````

 Both events are fired only once.
 The first time *myModule* has started executing, *onModuleStarted*
 will be fired.
-The first time *myModule* has finished executing, *onModuleFinished* will be fired
+The first time *myModule* has finished executing, *onModuleFinished* will be fired.

+Both events accept injecting services with any dependency scope.

 #### Plugin events